Mobile Interface Design

 First, I studied the different "rules" for effective mobile interface design, and gathered some important notes about minimizing popups, limiting the distance that the user's fingers must travel on the screen, keeping clickable elements at a comfortable size for fingers to tap, and limiting the amount of pages that users had to click through.

-My first step was to make wireframe sketches.
-With these sketches, I wanted to display all of the important features of the website, with I used Notability for.
+My first step was making wireframe sketches.
+With these sketches on Notability, I wanted to design all of the important features of the website to give myself a rough draft to work with and get robust early feedback from the team.

-Then I translated the sketches into Figma, keeping them grayscale.
-My team stressed the importance of starting off in grayscale.
-My interface needed to be smooth and legible so that it was navigable and understandable without color.
-I instead focused on the visual hierarchy and overall layout.
+Next, I translated the sketches into Figma, keeping them grayscale to ensure that my interface would be legible and easy to navigate without the visual aid of color.
+I focused on the visual hierarchy and overall layout.
 Here is the first wireframe iteration:

-The next iterations added some complexity and determined how certain elements would be interacted with, such as popups.
-I adjusted specific features like adding documents and editing user messages.
-Would attaching a document and editing a message open a popup or allow users to directly change what was on the screen?
-Here is the fourth wireframe iteration.
+The next iterations added complexity and specified how elements would be interacted with, such as popups.
+I adjusted specific features, like adding documents and editing user messages, based on user and team feedback.
+Here is the fourth wireframe iteration:

-Finally, after many rounds of feedback and team meetings, I prototyped the functions and added color.
-I needed to keep the general color palette of the company while also keeping the screen visually interesting with contrasting elements.
-I added banners and shadows to increase texture and contrast without making the screen busy.
-I finalized designing the popups, which I connected to button clicks.
-This was the most rewarding part of the process for me!
+After many rounds of feedback and cross-functional team collaboration, I prototyped the interface functions and behaviors on Figma and added color.
+I needed to represent the pre-existing aesthetic and color palette of the company while also keeping the experience visually interesting and legible.
+I added banners and shadows to increase texture and contrast without adding noise.
+I finalized the popups and linked them to button click interactions on specific elements.
+Seeing it all come together was the most rewarding part of the process for me.

 Takeaways

 This project was really fun and engaging.
-It was a creative challenge to design an interface limited to the width of a screen, but with consistent sizing and spacing, I was able to fit important details onto one page while limiting the amount of times a user needed to click on the screen.
-One of the important lessons that I picked up while wireframing was consistency.
-If I changed the height of one element or adjusted the distance between the text and the border, I needed to apply those changes to every other similar element.
-The borders, padding, and distances also needed to be predictable numbers and couldn't vary much from each other.
-Even icon sizes needed to be universal.
-Ultimately, keeping a rigid eye on consistency paid off because adjusting and creating elements now followed a certain guide.
-Overall this project was a great exercise of balancing design intuition with technical skill.
+It was a creative challenge to translate the company's product to a phone screen and adapt to the limitations of mobile dimensions and usability.
+But by applying design solutions and adapting to different challenges, I was able to prototype every important feature while keeping the overall design concise and legible.
+An important lesson that I picked up while wireframing was consistency.
+If I changed the height or adjusted the distance between elements, I needed to apply those changes to every other similar element.
+The borders, padding, and distances needed to be predictable values and complement each other stylistically.
+I learned to keep a rigid eye on technical consistency while letting my creative intuition flourish.
+Overall, this project was a great exercise of balancing design intuition with technical skill.

-I also really built on my Figma skills and even gave a presentation of my work to the company, which I got great feedback on.
+I built upon my design, collaboration and presentation skills.
 This was my final project with Soundboard and it was a great conclusion to an already amazing experience with the company.